turingschool-examples/backend_mod_1_prework/README.md

 Here is a video walk-through that may be helpful for the following steps.
 Check it out!

+Keep in mind that the steps in the video are correct, but we want you to install **ruby version 2.5.3**, per the written instructions below.

 [![Walkthrough RBENV and Ruby](images/rbenv-ruby-thumbnail.jpg)](https://youtu.be/3DtqMlK8In0 "Video Walkthrough for RBENV and Ruby Installation")

 Similar to Homebrew, rbenv provides a script to get everything installed.
 Open a terminal with Spotlight search (`Command + Space`) and enter these commands: